EMscience/HydroBench/Readme.md

 Hydrological model performance is commonly evaluated based on different statistical metrics e.g., the Nash Sutcliffe coefficient ([NSE](https://en.wikipedia.org/wiki/Nash%E2%80%93Sutcliffe_model_efficiency_coefficient)).
-However,these metrics do not reveal model functional performances, such as how different flux and store variables interact within the model.
+However, these metrics do not reveal model functional performances, such as how different flux and store variables interact within the model.
 As such, they are poor in model diagnostics and fail to indicate whether the model is right for the right reason.
 In contrast, information theoretic metrics are capable of revealing model internal functions and their tradeoffs with predictive performance.
 In this, notebook we demonstrate the use of interactive and reproducible computation of information